Madhu-Sudan-Das18/Netflix_Clone/README.md

 - Google Fonts (optional)

 ## 📂 Project Structure
-├── Netflix_index.html
+-- Netflix_index.html
-├── netflix.css
+-- netflix.css
-└── assets/
-└── favicon.ico
+-- assets/ (Contains the images and logos that are used) --favicon.ico